ULHPC/ulhpc-docs/docs/environment/eessi.md

 ## Grid'5000 compute nodes

 The EESSI environment is also accessible on [Grid'5000](/g5k/getting-started-g5k/) compute nodes, but EESSI must first be installed.
-This article explains the installation of EESSI in Debian which is the default operating system for Grif'5000, but the installation process is similar if you prefer to deploy another operating system.
+This article explains the installation of EESSI in a node running Debian, which is the default operating system for Grid'5000.
+The installation process is similar if you prefer to deploy another operating system.

 Root rights are required to install EESSI.
 Start an interactive session in a compute node and get access to the `sudo` command with the `sudo-g5k` command.